Visitor Reviews Of Taroko Gorge National Park

 Not getting the right Taroko Gorge tour however could be your undoing.
 It is important to ask what language the tour is offered in and how many people will be in the vehicle.
 One reviewer said “We were packed like sardines in a van much too small for our group.
 My legs still hurt!” and another said “The advertising online was in English so I assumed our guide would speak some.
 Won’t make that mistake twice.”
 Be sure to ask good questions if you opt for a Taroko Gorge tour.

 Getting the right guide however can make your day, as this happy reviewer wrote “He brought us to a place on the trail where we could get traditional aboriginal sausages made with black pepper grown right there in the forest!
 Then he led us to a hidden swimming hole for swim after a long hike.
 Never would have seen either of those without him.”

-Taroko has many impressive formations and landscapes including a good number of nature walks and hikes (Note: Some hikes, including Jhuilu Old Trail, require permits).
+Taroko has many impressive formations and landscapes including a good number of nature walks and hikes (Note: Some hikes, including Zhuilu Old Trail, require permits).
 While there are several hiking trails leading to remote areas of the park, and these will certainly bring you away from the crowds, they might not take you to the more impressive locales.
 Four of the most popular trails are widely reviewed as four of the best.
-Shakadang Trail, Baiyang Waterfall Trail, Swallow Grotto and the infamous Jhuilu (Zhuilu) Old Trail.
+Shakadang Trail, Tunnel of Nine Turns Trail, Swallow Grotto and the infamous Zhuilu (Jhuilu) Old Trail.